givemepower8/givemepower8.github.io/_posts/2018-04-01-React-Components.md

 Some benefits of components:

 - Declarative programming
-  - We have limited HTML tags.
-Declarative components extends HTML tag make code more readable.
+  - We compose html with HTML tags / elements.
+UI and Logic has tight dependency on how html elements are composed.
+React components enable declarative programming extends HTML tag to make code more readable.
-  - Design simple UIs for each state in your application, and React will efficiently update and render just the right components when your data changes.
+  - Components has it's own events like onChange, onClick which makes the code easy to understand.
 - More maintainable code
   - Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
   - Focus on Apps and making thing works, no DOM structures, dynamically injected DOM elements tricks
-  - Components can be stateless or stateful
+  - React takes care to efficiently update and render just the right components when your data changes.
   - Components are reuseable, always split components into smaller components
 - Development can be incremental
-  - stateless components are predictable and easier to debug
+  - Stateless components are predictable and easier to debug
+  - Stateful component has responsibility over a single part of the functionality provided by the component, and that responsibility is entirely encapsulated by the component.
-  - Components are testable
+  - components are testable
-  - JavaScript error in component shouldn't break the whole app.
+  - JavaScript error in component shouldn't break the whole web app.
 - Performance should be great
   - Components are virtual DOM